Salif-Traore/Quant-Signal-Pipeline/README.md

 # Feature Engineering

+All features are calculated using only information that would have been available at the time of signal generation.
+This helps reduce look-ahead bias and better reflects how signals would have been generated in a live research environment.

 The feature pipeline generates:

-* 1-Month Momentum
+- 1-Month Momentum
-* 3-Month Momentum
+- 3-Month Momentum
-* 6-Month Momentum
+- 6-Month Momentum
-* 12-Month Momentum
+- 12-Month Momentum
-* 1-Month Volatility
+- 1-Month Volatility
-* 3-Month Volatility
+- 3-Month Volatility
-* Volatility-Adjusted Momentum
+- Volatility-Adjusted Momentum
-* Rolling Sharpe Ratio
+- Rolling Sharpe Ratio

 All features are stored in Parquet format for efficient research workflows.